cwise24/snopsy/docs/module2/6_reset.rst

    :align: center
 .. centered:: Fig 19

+From **Fig 19** our command would be

+..code::bash

+  git revert eda398b

 Once you hit enter, you will be prompted for a revert message.
 Once you've added the revert message and saved ``:wq`` let's review the git log

 .. code:: bash